admturner/empty-style-guide/_styleguide/accessibility.md

 ## Checklists

+These standards are organized under the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/WAI/WCAG20/glance/)'s four main guiding principles:

+* Perceivable
+* Operable
+* Understandable
+* Robust

-Use the following checklists to determine whether your content aligns with the WCAG 2.0 standards and best practices.
+Use the following checklists as a guide to help determine whether your content aligns with the WCAG 2.0 standards and best practices.
 Not every page will include every element.
 If your page doesn't have video, for example, you don't need to meet the requirements for audiovisual content.
+(These checklists are not perfect and should not be used to replace formal evaluation.)

 We've separated the checklists into two groups:

-* The first, for Content Managers, focuses on requirements specific to content and doesn't include things like ARIA roles and CSS that are taken care of by the WordPress templates.
+1. The first, for Content Managers, focuses on requirements specific to content and doesn't include things like <abbr title="Accessible Rich Internet Applications">ARIA</abbr> attributes and <abbr title="Cascading Stylesheets">CSS</abbr> that are taken care of by the WordPress templates.

-* The second, for template authors and site developers, includes elements like ARIA, CSS, and form design that are defined in the WordPress templates and backend.
+2. The second, for template authors and site developers, includes elements like ARIA, CSS, and form design that need to be defined in the WordPress templates and backend.

-### For Content Managers: Fundamentals of Accessible Content
+### Fundamentals of Accessible Content for Content Managers

-### Additional Requirements: For Template Authors and Developers

-### Perceivability Checklist
+#### Perceivability Checklist

 * [ ] All text content is in [plain text]() (for example, there are no images of text).
 * [ ] All images have equivalent, [descriptive alternate ("alt") text]().